FAQS

 An early and accurate diagnosis is the beginning of getting the support needed.

-For people experiencing the symptoms of dementia, being diagnosed at an earlier stage gives them a chance to adjust and get access to:
+For people experiencing the symptoms of dementia, being diagnosed at an earlier stage provides the abilty to be actively involved in personal decisions and get access to:

-• Support.
-There is no cure for the diseases causing dementia yet, but there is lots of support that can help people live as well as possible.
-As well as helping people plan for the future (such as setting up power of attorney) and access therapies and support groups, diagnosis may also mean that people get access to medicines that can help manage symptoms.
+- Support.
+There is no cure for dementia yet, but there is lots of support that can help people live well for longer.
+As well as helping people plan for the future and to access physical, emotional support and education, diagnosis may also lead to help for the management of symptoms or to take part in clinical trials.

-• Information that will help people understand what you’re going through.
-Dementia can cause changes in your mood and behaviour.
+- Information that will help people understand what you’re going through.
+Dementia can cause changes in thinking, mood and behaviour.
 If you have been feeling low, getting irritated easily, or acting differently, a diagnosis can help people understand what you have been dealing with.
 They may be better able to support you.

-• Time.
-Many people say that receiving an early diagnosis gives them time to develop coping strategies and to rearrange their lifestyles to spend more quality time with loved ones.
+- Time.
+Many people say that receiving an early diagnosis gives them time to live and plan their lives exactly as they choose or to rearrange their lifestyles to spend more quality time with loved ones.

 It can be a daunting time when changes occur and just as difficult to know where to turn or what to expect.
 The stigma around the word dementia can cause fear, sadness and anxiety so it is perfectly understandable to deny symptoms or try to dismiss changes as part of the normal ageing process.